Comet Pro (GL-RM10) Quick Setup¶

 Dynamic Binding Code

-This needs to be done within the local network.
-Please ensure that your KVM and the controlling device are on the same LAN.
+This needs to be done on the local network.
+Ensure your controlling device is on the same LAN as Comet Pro.

 -